ceyhuntopal/cs452/README.md

 ## Overview

-The CS452 project is a comprehensive software engineering project where students work collaboratively to develop a robust and scalable application.
-The project includes phases of design, implementation, testing, and deployment, reflecting real-world software development practices.
+The CS452 project involves analyzing academic performance data of Turkish universities and academicians.
+The project includes data processing, normalization, and visualization to derive meaningful insights.

 ## Project Structure